Selection mechanisms in front invasion: Linear marginal stability

 A mathematical determination of this speed requires the calculation of pointwise exponential growth/decay rates as a function of the speed of the moving frame.
 The primary aim of the remainder of this section is to explain how pointwise growth/decay rates can be computed from singularities of the pointwise Green's function which, in turn, may be computed by locating repeated roots of $d_c(\lambda, \nu)$ satisfying a ``pinching condition''.
 Before proceeding, recall that the operator $\mathcal{L}$ generates an analytic semigroup on $L^2(\mathbb{R},\mathbb{R}^N)$ which may be defined using the inverse Laplace transform of the resolvent operator:

-Here, $\Gamma$ is a sectorial contour, oriented counterclockwise, and lying to the right of $\mathrm{spec}\,(\mathcal{L})$; see Fig.~\ref{f:laplace}.
-Since we are considering unstable states the spectrum of $\mathcal{L}$ will generally extend into the unstable half of the complex plane resulting in exponential growth of the operator norm of $\rme^{\mathcal{L}t}$.
+Here, $\Gamma$ is a sectorial contour, oriented counterclockwise, and lying to the right of $\mathrm{spec}\,(\mathcal{L})$; see Fig.~\ref{f:laplace}. { As mentioned above, for unstable background states the operator norm of $e^{\mathcal{L} t}$ induced by a fixed translation-invariant norm will grow exponentially.}

 To obtain pointwise growth rates one must adopt a somewhat different perspective.
 The resolvent operator appearing in the definition of $\rme^{\mathcal{L}t}$ can be expressed as an integral operator: